nickbrowndev/pheonix/phoenix-project.md

 Often the prioritisation of bottlenecks' work is done by who shouts loudest.
 To resolve this:
 * Instruct the bottleneck to only work on assigned tasks.
 Reject any other tasks that are handed to them.
 Any other work should be sent to the team lead for handling.
+** It may be that other tasks cannot be completed because they require the resource.
+This is a planning issue - the tasks need to be released according to the dependencies.
 * Every time the bottleneck fixes the issue, they get a bit smarter and the others get a bit dumber.

 Create a pool of resources to stand in for the bottleneck, to resolve all incidents to closure.
 They would be responsible for documenting what they had learned, and they would be able to request permission to have access to the bottleneck if required.
 The bottleneck would not be involved except for advising, and is not allowed to do anything that can't be documented afterwards.
 Tickets to the bottleneck should be recorded in the ticketing system for future review and analysis.